awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 ```

 **Note**
-If you receive a "package not found" error when you run the script using the AWS CLI, it likely means Boto3 is using whichever region is specified in \~/\.aws/config, which isn't the region your S3 bucket is in\.
-Either run `aws configure` and specify the correct region, or explicitly add the region to the client:
+If you receive a "package not found" error when you run the script using the AWS CLI, it likely means Boto3 is using whichever Region is specified in \~/\.aws/config, which isn't the Region your S3 bucket is in\.
+Either run `aws configure` and specify the correct Region, or explicitly add the Region to the client:

 ```
 opensearchservice = boto3.client('opensearchservice', region_name='us-east-1')